dalemusser/cloudnode/create_dns_record.md

   * set TTL to Automatic
 * click the green checkbox at the right end of the record to create it

+Note: if your base domain name is already in use (dalemusser.com for example), you can use a subdomain instead (nodeapp.dalemusser.com).

 Once you have the DNS record set up and the information has propogated, you can either use the domain name or the IP address when you ssh or use a web browser to connect to the server.